SchneiderKarl/HCX_DF_EXERCISE/Exercise3/Exercise3_Chapter1.md

 ## Deploy to HANA Cloud

 **Deploy** the created view to HANA by clicking on the **rocket symbol**.

-## What you achieved in this chapter:

-- By executing the provided code snippet, you anonymize the Calculation View of your Incident Report using the integrated k-anonymity algorithm in HANA Cloud.
-- If an attribute is a quasi-identifier, it will be anonymized using the predefined hierarchies or functions.
-- K in the context defines the smallest possible group with the same quasi-identifiers.

 [Go to Chapter 2](./Exercise3_Chapter2.md) >